callawaywilson/callawaywilson.github.io/_posts/2025-05-14-LLMs-and-the-death-of-apprenticeship.md

 > Coding with an LLM is like having a blazing fast junior developer who knows everything but has no wisdom.
 And will never improve.

 So, when in full flow in a coding session with an LLM, I can basically do the full task, feedback, re-task cycle virtually without waiting.
 While an actual developer would go off for an hour or two, the AI does it in seconds.
-The cognitive overhead is pretty high to get so much done so quickly, but it can turn a full day of junior work into 30 minute to an hour of supervisory work.
+The cognitive overhead is pretty high to get so much done so quickly, but it can turn a full day of junior work into 30 minutes to an hour of supervisory work.

 And thus is this problem.
 I now have no incentive to bring in a junior.
 I have no incentive to train up another engineer or developer.
 I have no incentive to pay a salary for work that I can get done with a $15/month subscription.
 I accellerated, but the ladder is pulled up behind me.